 Most of us have experienced the feeling of belonging – feeling connected, safe and like we are part of something.
 You might feel it when you are part of a team working on something difficult or playing a sport, or when you’re being kind or someone is kind to you.
 Psychologist and meditation teacher Tara Brach adds that we feel it when we sense our sameness with other people, for example laughing or feeling sad together.
 However, many of us have also experienced feeling disconnected or cut off from belonging, and this can be difficult as the need to belong is one of our deepest needs.

 Our need to belong is so strong because it was necessary for survival both in our evolutionary past and in our childhoods.
 As psychologist Kelly-Ann Allen explains, many years ago we lived in small tribes and we shared work and needed each other.
-People who wanted to be alone or were rejected by the group were unlikely to survive, and from this, we are wired to want to belong.
+People who wanted to be alone or were rejected by the group were unlikely to survive, so, from this, we are wired to want to belong.
 Also, when we were very young children, it was essential that we connected with our parents, as they provided food and safety and ensured our well-being, Allen says.

 However, changes in society have left some people feeling more disconnected, and many of us will spend time in situations and places in which we find it difficult to connect – maybe feeling like an outsider or even experiencing rejection.
 But one of the main causes of difficulties with belonging is problems with our early attachments with our parents.
 These early attachments affect our ability to connect in later life, and, as Tara explains, if your parents couldn’t understand you or your needs, or if they were critical or suffocating, you can end up being cut off from that sense of belonging.